 Recently I was working on a new pattern for a tote and was in need of some nice handles.
 I looked online for leather or chain handles but nothing seemed quite right.
 I really didn’t want to go with the same old crocheted band handles either….what to do?
 I started looking for ideas and stumbled upon a few tutorials for Romanian Cords.
 There are several versions, and they are all quite lovely.
 I think they would make fantastic jewelry, trim, drawstrings and more, but back to my handles…..I tweaked a bit and came up with this version which I’m very pleased with.
 You’ll have to wait a bit to see the bag, but you can play with making the cord while you wait!

-At first this stitch is awkward, but once you get the hang of it, you fly right through it.
-It is sturdy, has nice texture and is flat-ish.
+At first making the Romanian Cord is awkward, but once you get the hang of it, you’ll fly right through it.
+It is sturdy, with nice texture and is flat-ish.
 I found that by working two strands together of a worsted weight cotton I had the perfect thickness for my needs.

 So here’s how you do it….

-Start with a chain 3 and work a single crochet in the first chain you made.
-In the picture below, note the loop that is marked as #2.
-This is the loop you will work your next stitch into, but you must turn your work clockwise and work it from the back.
+Start with a chain 2 and work a single crochet in the first chain you made.
+In the picture below, note the highlighted loop, this is the loop where you will work your next stitch into, but you must turn your work and work it from the back.
 I find it easier to insert the hook from the front, then turn and finish the single crochet.

 And there you go!
 A beautiful, sturdy cord!
 Easy right?
 Just remember to keep turning your work in the same direction for every stitch and don’t work too tightly or it will be difficult to insert your hook in subsequent stitches!
 You may find it useful to mark the position for the first few stitches until you get the hang of it.